andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 With it, we define a _compiler pipeline_ as the list of types `String`, `List Token`, `Tree`, `Sema`, and `String`, representing all the stages of our compiler.

-The pipeline is indexed by it length to ensure that our pipeline is valid, since we need a type from which we start, and a type to which we arrive.
+The pipeline is indexed by it length, to ensure that our pipeline is valid this length needs to be at least 2, since we need a type from which we start, and a type to which we arrive.
 Using this fact we can define the _implementation_ for a pipeline.

 ```idris
 -- Well formed pipelines have at least 2 elements, the start and the end type